LUCAS MUSEUM OF NARRATIVE ART

 - Enthusiasm for a range of visual storytelling forms and traditions

-- Experience using Project Management and Customer Record Management software a plus
+- Experience in Project Management and Customer Record Management systems a plus

 - Ability to thrive in an entrepreneurial, creative, collaborative, and nimble environment

 - Eagerness to experiment, adapt, and evolve as the Museum takes shape and form

 Intentional strategy in honoring the diverse perspectives and experiences of internal and external stakeholders